Skip to main content

 • Do I apply to IN! or the school of interest to me?

-Students apply to the inclusive office on each campus (i.e. Elevate at ACC, UCCS Office of Inclusive Services, GOAL at UNC, and GLOBAL at Regis).
+Students apply to the inclusive office on each campus (i.e. Elevate at ACC, RAM Scholars at CSU, Cultivate at LCC, IHES at MSU Denver, ASPIRE Scholars at PPSC, GLOBAL at Regis, OIS at UCCS, or GOAL at UNC).
 IN! does not provide direct support to students.
 Instead, IN! functions as an advocacy and fundraising body.

 • For the purpose of inclusive higher education, what constitutes an intellectual disability?